EMERGENCY: Is anyone in danger?

-If there is physical danger, if your child needs to be physically restrained, or if you think your child will not cooperate with a needed hospitalization, it is time to call 911.
+If there is physical danger, if your child needs to be physically restrained, or if you think your child will not cooperate with a visit to the doctor or hospital, it is time to call 911.

-If you are in the city of Saint Paul you can ask the dispatch operator to have the responding officer call you in route so you can share critical details or you can meet the officer outside the incident site to share background information.
+Depending on the situation, you can ask the dispatch operator to have the responding officer call you in route so you can share critical details or you can make a plan to meet the officer outside the incident site to share background information.

 The more information first responders have about a situation, the better prepared they are to assist.

 From any cell phone, dial **CRISIS to access all child AND adult mobile crisis teams 24/7 anywhere in the Twin Cities metro area

 NOTE: This service works best if you can call before the situation becomes a crisis.
 So- if possible- try to call when you notice that things are starting to get challenging and you need extra support.

 The Ramsey County Child Crisis Response Team provides immediate help for youth experiencing a mental health crisis.